 - 1. Undergraduates at the University of Maryland, College Park shall be eligible for election in their legislative districts. - 2.
 The legislative districts are as follows: - a.
 Residential: - i.
-Cambridge Community: consisting of Bel Air, Cambridge, Centreville, Chestertown, and Cumberland halls. - ii.
-Courtyards Community: consisting of The Courtyards. - iii.
-Denton Community: consisting of Denton, Easton, Elkton, and Oakland halls - iv.
-Ellicott Community: consisting of Ellicott, Hagerstown, and La Plata halls. - v.
-Greek Residential: consisting of the fourteen University-owned Greek houses on Fraternity Row and the seven University-owned houses on the Graham Cracker. - vi.
-Leonardtown Community: consisting of New Leonardtown. - vii.
-North Hill Community: consisting of Anne Arundel, Caroline, Carroll, Dorchester, Prince Frederick, Queen Anne's, Somerset, St. Mary's, Wicomico, and Worcester halls. - viii.
-Off-Campus Neighboring: consisting of all non-University owned student residences within the 20740 U.S. Postal Service Zip Code. - ix.
-Off-Campus Outlying: consisting of all non-University owned student residences not within the 20740 U.S. Postal Service Zip Code. - x.
-South Campus Commons Community: consisting of all South Campus Commons buildings. - xi.
-South Hill Community: consisting of Allegany, Baltimore, Calvert, Cecil, Charles, Frederick, Garrett, Harford, Howard, Kent, Montgomery, Prince George's, Talbot, and Washington halls.
+Cambridge Community: Consisting of Bel Air, Cambridge, Centreville, Chestertown, and Cumberland halls - ii.
+Courtyards Community: Consisting of The Courtyards - iii.
+Denton Community: Consisting of Denton, Easton, and Elkton halls - iv.
+Ellicott Community: Consisting of Ellicott, Hagerstown, and La Plata halls - v.
+Greek Residential: Consisting of the fourteen University-owned Greek houses on Fraternity Row and the seven University-owned houses on the Graham Cracker - i.
+Heritage Community: Consisting of Pyon-Chen, Oakland, and Johnson-Whittle halls - vi.
+Leonardtown Community: Consisting of New Leonardtown - vii.
+North Hill Community: Consisting of Anne Arundel, Caroline, Carroll, Dorchester, Prince Frederick, Queen Anne's, Somerset, St. Mary's, Wicomico, and Worcester halls - viii.
+Off-Campus Neighboring: Consisting of all non-University-owned student residences within the 20740 U.S. Postal Service Zip Code - ix.
+Off-Campus Outlying: Consisting of all non-University-owned student residences not within the 20740 U.S. Postal Service Zip Code - x.
+South Campus Commons Community: Consisting of all South Campus Commons buildings - xi.
+South Hill Community: Consisting of Allegany, Baltimore, Calvert, Cecil, Charles, Frederick, Garrett, Harford, Howard, Kent, Montgomery, Prince George's, Talbot, and Washington halls - b.
+Academic: - i.
+College of Agriculture and Natural Resources: Consisting of all degree programs within the College of Agriculture and Natural Resources - ii.
+School of Architecture: Consisting of all degree programs within the School of Architecture - iii.
+College of Arts and Humanities: Consisting of all degree programs within the College of Arts and Humanities - iv.
+College of Behavioral and Social Sciences: Consisting of all degree programs within the College of Behavioral and Social Sciences - v.
+Robert H. Smith School of Business: Consisting of all degree programs within the Robert H. Smith School of Business - vi.
+College of Computer, Mathematical, and Natural Sciences: Consisting of all degree programs within the College of Computer, Mathematical, and